Novel Part Segmentation in Point Cloud with Adaptive Prompts

 Overview.

-• Within the 3D in-context learning framework, we further propose Point-In-Context-Segmenter (PIC-S).
-In particular, we propose In-Context Labeling and In-Context Enhancing to improve both performance and generalization capability in 3D point cloud part segmentation tasks.
-Furthermore, our PIC-S can seamlessly integrate additional segmented datasets without redundant label points.
+• Within the 3D prompting framework, we propose the Adaptive Prompting Model~(APM).
+In particular, we propose Adaptive Labeling and Prompt Enhancing to improve performance and generalization capability in diverse 3D point cloud part segmentation tasks after a single unified training.
+Furthermore, our APM can seamlessly integrate additional segmented datasets without redundant label points.

 • Abstract